skylarjhdownes/Akagi-Bot/README.md

 '#' means it is currently being worked on and doesn't work ~ means it only works in mahjong channels

-#!draw - Draws a tile for the active players
+~draw - Draws a tile for the active players

-#!discard - Needs name of tile to discard.
+~discard - Needs name of tile to discard.
 Discards the specified tile from the hand of the active player.

 ~hand - Only usable in player channel.
 Looks at the tiles in that player's hand.